-The default qualifier is also assumed for any injection point that does not explicitly declare a qualifier, as defined in Section 3.10, "The default qualifier at injection points".
+The default qualifier is also assumed for any injection point that does not explicitly declare a qualifier, as defined in Section 3.11.
 The following declarations, in which the use of the @Inject annotation identifies the constructor parameter as an injection point, are equivalent:

 '''

 public class Order {

 @Inject

 public Order(@Default OrderProcessor processor) { ... }

 }

-'''

-'''

 public class Order {

 @Inject

 public Order(OrderProcessor processor) { ... }

 }

 '''

-2.3.2.
-Defining new qualifier types
+2.3.2 Defining new qualifier types [defining_qualifier_types]

-A qualifier type is a Java annotation defined as @Target({METHOD, FIELD, PARAMETER, TYPE}) and @Retention(RUNTIME).
+A qualifier type is a Java annotation defined as @Retention(RUNTIME).
+Typically a qualifier type is defined as @Target({METHOD, FIELD, PARAMETER, TYPE}).